Mouse frozen on laptop [SOLVED]

 All the fixes below work in Windows 10, 8 and 7.

-You may not have to try all of them; just work your way down the list until the mouse cursor frozen on laptop problem gets resolved.
+You may not have to try all of them; just work your way down the list until the mouse frozen on laptop problem is resolved.

 - Check for physical issues